-In particular, assuming the enactment of the further amendments and clarifications announced by the Department of Finance (Canada) on December 16, 2010, to qualify for the REIT Exception in a particular taxation year (i) the total fair market value at all times during the taxation year of all "non-portfolio properties" that are "qualified REIT properties" held by the REIT must be at least 90% of the total fair market value at that time of all non-portfolio properties held by the REIT (ii) not less than 90% of the REIT's "gross REIT revenue" for the taxation year must be from one or more of the following: (A) rent from "real or immovable properties"; (B) interest; (C) capital gains from dispositions of real or immovable properties" (iii) not less than 75% of the REIT's "gross REIT revenue" for the taxation year must be from one or more of the following: (A) rent from "real or immovable properties"; (B) interest from mortgages, or hypothecs, on real or immovable property, (C) capital gains from dispositions of real or immovable properties, (iv) investments in the REIT are, at any time in the taxation year, listed or traded on a stock exchange or other public market, and (v) at each time in the taxation year an amount, that is equal to 75% or more of the equity value of the REIT at that time, is the amount that is the amount of the total fair market value of all properties held by the REIT each of which is real or immovable property, indebtedness of a Canadian corporation represented by a bankers acceptance, money and deposits (within the meaning of the Canada Deposit Insurance Corporation Act or with a branch in Canada of a bank) of such money standing to the credit of the REIT, certain debt obligations issued by certain debtors, including Canadian federal, provincial or municipal governments or crown corporations or certain debt obligations guaranteed by the federal government of Canada otherwise then being insured by the Canada Deposit Insurance Corporation, or deposits with a credit union.
+In particular, assuming the enactment of the further amendments and clarifications announced by the Department of Finance (Canada) on December 16, 2010, to qualify for the REIT Exception in a particular taxation year (i) the total fair market value at all times during the taxation year of all "non-portfolio properties" that are "qualified REIT properties" held by the REIT must be at least 90% of the total fair market value at that time of all non-portfolio properties held by the REIT (ii) not less than 90% of the REIT's "gross REIT revenue" for the taxation year must be from one or more of the following: (A) rent from "real or immovable properties"; (B) interest; (C) dispositions of real or immovable properties that are capital properties; (D) dividends, (E) royalties and (F) gains from dispositions of "eligible resale properties" (iii) not less than 75% of the REIT's "gross REIT revenue" for the taxation year must be from one or more of the following: (A) rent from "real or immovable properties"; (B) interest from mortgages, or hypothecs, on real or immovable property, (C) dispositions of real or immovable properties that are capital properties, (iv) investments in the REIT are, at any time in the taxation year, listed or traded on a stock exchange or other public market, and (v) at each time in the taxation year an amount, that is equal to 75% or more of the equity value of the REIT at that time, is the amount that is the amount of the total fair market value of all properties held by the REIT each of which is real or immovable property that is capital property, indebtedness of a Canadian corporation represented by a bankers acceptance, money and deposits (within the meaning of the Canada Deposit Insurance Corporation Act or with a branch in Canada of a bank) of such money standing to the credit of the REIT, certain debt obligations issued by certain debtors, including Canadian federal, provincial or municipal governments or crown corporations or certain debt obligations guaranteed by the federal government of Canada otherwise then being insured by the Canada Deposit Insurance Corporation, or deposits with a credit union.
 Generally, the SIFT Rules contain a look-through rule under which a REIT could qualify for the REIT Exception where it holds its Canadian real properties indirectly through intermediate entities.